Vietnam.vn - Nền tảng quảng bá Việt Nam

 I bet every child in the world has at least once been compared by their parents with the children of relatives or neighbors and then criticized.

-But in reality, every child has their own personality and way of behaving.
-Even if they are different from other children, that doesn't mean that it's wrong.
+But in reality, every child has a unique personality and way of behaving.
+Even if they are different from other children, that doesn't mean that's wrong.

 Comparison is fine, but it affects the child's self-confidence.
-What is worrying is that some parents like to reveal their child's personality and behavior problems to close friends and colleagues, sometimes even with an attitude of complaint and criticism.
+What is worrying is that some parents like to reveal their child's personality and behavior problems to close friends and colleagues, sometimes even with a complaining and critical attitude.

 This will seriously affect the child's growth, and also cause people to misunderstand the child's image.